Alliance for Workers' Liberty: Alliance for Workers' Liberty

 In 2009, AWL members were involved in supporting the sit-down strike of Vestas wind turbine factory workers on the Isle of Wight.

 In the 2011 2011 Alternative Vote referendum, the Alliance for Workers' Liberty opposed the Alternative Vote proposal, arguing that it did not offer progress on the party's main democratic demands.

+In 2013, the group launched a journal, Marxist Revival along with Iranians in the Iranian Revolutionary Marxist Tendency.
+It only published three total issues, and its failure may have influenced its full adoption of entryism into the Labour Party.

 During the 2014 Scottish independence referendum, the AWL called for a vote against separation.

 The Alliance for Workers' Liberty supported Jeremy Corbyn in the 2015 Labour leadership campaign.
 Two days after Corbyn's victory in the contest, the AWL applied to the Electoral Commission to be de-registered as a political party so as to allow its supporters to join the Labour Party.
 It campaigned against Brexit in the 2016 UK EU membership referendum.

 in 2016, the then Deputy Leader of Labour Tom Watson challenged Jeremy Corbyn to proscribe groups such as the AWL and Momentum, describing the groups as "hard left" and "entryist".

-The group called on activists to campaign for Labour in the 2017 general election, and again in 2019.
+In 2017, the AWL supported Labour in the 2017 general election, and again in 2019.
 Following Keir Starmer taking over as Leader of the Labour Party, In March 2022 the Labour's National Executive Committee voted to proscribe the AWL.
 The AWL also called for a Labour vote in every constituency in the 2024 general election, rejecting independent candidates such as Jeremy Corbyn and Andrew Feinstein as "unaccountable".

 In 2018, a former member alleged that in 2005, when he was a 16-year-old member of the group, he had been sexually assaulted twice by an older, and by then also former, member.
 The group responded, acknowledging the allegations and initiating an investigation, but a motion was passed at the London Young Labour (LYL) conference in February 2018 to exclude members of supporters of AWL from LYL until the allegations were investigated.

 Activities

+Membership

+Since 1971 prospective Workers Fight/AWL members were required to go through an introductory period, in which they needed to make reports to their branch.
+They were also guided through a Marxist programme of books with the assistance of a mentor, which included the Communist Manifesto (Marx and Engels), Wage Labour and Capital, Value, Price and Profit, Theses on Feuerbach (Marx), Socialism: Utopian and Scientific (Engels), The State and Revolution, "Left-Wing" Communism: An Infantile Disorder (Lenin), and The Revolution Betrayed.

+Recruitment methods led to the I-CL/AWL having lower numbers due to a focus on individuals rather than whole groups.
+The group also suffered from a high turn over in members, leading to the leadership in 1996 to state: "Over the last few years, the majority of people who have signed up as members have not in reality joined.
+Some we have literally never seen again."